mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 ## Preliminary Observations Conclusions

-First and foremost we want to filter out less useful data (for example SMS amount), then we either want to transform it (for example log or Box-Cox) or use some robust regression, like quantile or tree-based approaches.
+First and foremost we want to filter out less useful data (for example SMS amount), then we either want to transform it (for example log or Box-Cox) and/or use some robust regression, like quantile or tree-based approaches.

 # Prediction